 • The results with this equation show when used with E between 0.88 and 0.94, it approximates better to fully turbulent flow.
 Thus, it is more suitable for Re between 3000 and 4000.

 The AGA equation should be used with these considerations:

 • It is suitable for fully turbulent flow (Re>4000).

 |Asphalted cast iron||0.0004|

-Due to the fact that Re depends on the velocity of the fluid that is defined by its flow rate, it is not possible to know Re until it is already calculated, that means that after Q is calculated, Re should be verified.
+Because Re depends on the velocity of the fluid defined by its flow rate, it is not possible to know Re until it is already calculated, which means that after Q is calculated, Re should be verified.
 So, the accepted Q result should be the one with the formula whose Re falls into its range.